 Researchers conducted a 3-year follow-up with participants and saw Opdivo and Yervoy had positive long-term effects against tumor growth.
 Patients had not received immunotherapy for one year.
 More than 25% of immunotherapy patients were still responding to treatment, which means their disease was actively shrinking.
 The chemotherapy group did not show any treatment response at the 3-year follow-up, meaning their mesothelioma was still growing.

-Frequently Asked Questions About Pleural Mesothelioma Stages
+Frequently Asked Questions About Pleural Mesothelioma Immunotherapy

 Can Pleural Mesothelioma Be Treated With Immunotherapy?